meetings/developer-docs/affiliate-installation/README.md

         };
      </script>

-The second handler is called if data-current-user-token attribute was specified and matches teh current token.
+The second handler is called if data-current-user-token attribute was specified and matches the current token.
 Otherwise the first handler will be called.